awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-examples.md

 }
 ```

 You can create IAM policies that enable a user to start sessions to instances that are tagged with multiple tags\.
-The following policy enables the user to start sessions to instances that have of both the specified tags applied to them\.
+The following policy enables the user to start sessions to instances that have both the specified tags applied to them\.
 If a user sends a command to an instance that is not tagged with both of these tags, the command result will include `AccessDenied`\.

 ```
 {